|Nutritional Guidelines (per serving)|

 - Optional: baby bok choy

 Place stock in a large pot over high heat.
-Add the minced lemongrass—and leftover lemongrass stalks if using fresh lemongrass—plus lime leaves.
+Add the minced lemongrass (and leftover lemongrass stalks if using fresh lemongrass) and lime leaves.
 Bring to a boil.

 When soup reaches a bubbling boil, reduce heat to medium, or until you get a nice simmer.
-Add the garlic, galangal or ginger, chili, mushrooms, lime juice, fish sauce and soy sauce.
+Add the garlic, galangal or ginger, chili, mushrooms, lime juice, fish sauce (if you dislike the smell of fish sauce, you can substitute it with 1/2 teaspoon dark soy sauce plus 1 tablespoon regular soy sauce) and soy sauce.
 Stir well and simmer 3 minutes.

 Add the shrimp plus other vegetables, if using.
 Simmer until shrimp are pink and plump (about 3 minutes).

-Reduce heat to medium-low and add the coconut milk or Carnation milk (if using).
+Reduce heat to medium-low and add the coconut milk or evaporated milk.
 Now taste-test the soup, looking for a balance of salty, sour, and spicy.
 If not salty or flavorful enough, add 1 tablespoon more fish sauce or soy sauce.
 If too sour, add more sugar.
-If too spicy (Tom Yum is meant to be spicy!), add a little coconut or Carnation milk.
+If too spicy (Tom Yum is meant to be spicy!), add a little coconut or evaporated milk.
 If too salty, add another squeeze of lime juice.

-For those who like additional spice or flavor, add a dollop of Thai Nam Prik Pao chili sauce, either store-bought or homemade.
+For those who like additional spice or flavor, add a dollop of nam prik pao chili sauce, either store-bought or homemade.
 It can also be served on the side in small dishes, so each person can add as much as they prefer.

-Ladle soup into bowls and top with a generous sprinkling of fresh coriander.
+Ladle soup into bowls and top with a generous sprinkling of fresh cilantro.